Distributive laws for relative monads

 Clearly the definitions above form a category $\RRM_T(K)$ of $K$-indexed relative right modules.
 Therefore we have an induced 2-functor

-\begin{rmk} We briefly show that if $I=1_X$, then $\RRM_T(K)$ is equal to the category of $K$-indexed right modules for a monad in the usual sense.
-Let us consider a relative right module for a monad (i.e.\ a relative monad with $I=1_X$), we can prove that $\rho^M:=(1_T)_m$ is a $K$-indexed right module structure.
+\begin{rmk} We briefly show that if $I=1_X$, then $\RRM_T(K)$ is equal to the category of $K$-indexed right modules for a monad in the usual sense. \yellow Given \black a relative right module for a monad (i.e.\ a relative monad with $I=1_X$), we can prove that $\rho^M:=(1_T)_m$ is a $K$-indexed right module structure.
 We need to prove the following axioms

 where $n:=(1_T)^\dagger$.
 We can deduce them in the following way: